alaraayan/project-1/README.md

 </p>

 ## Overview
 Tasked with building a grid-based game using Vanilla JavaScript.
-As a huge fan of the classic arcade game, I chose Pac-Man and tried to stay true to the original game as possible.
+As a huge fan of the classic arcade game, I chose Pac-Man and tried to stay as true to the original game as possible.
 The user controls the Pac-Man to collect all the dots while being pursued by ghosts who move around the maze.
 If caught, Pac-Man will lose one of his three lives; while eating a Power-Up will make him momentarily invincible.

 ## Brief